-They were not necessarily the first to be proclaimed cities, They were not even necessarily the most economically and socially significant settlements in Western Australia at various times during the colonial era and afterwards, but they were the first to be inhabited by colonists in their respective locations, and they had one other essential characteristic that bound them within a most holy trinity: At various times the inhabitants of all three violently detested the inhabitants of at least one of the other two and would do all within their powers to thwart the ambitions of any who had the temerity not to be them.
+They were not necessarily the first to be proclaimed cities (Perth was the first), they were not even necessarily the most economically and socially significant settlements in Western Australia at various times during the colonial era and afterwards (but Perth still is)— but they were the first to be inhabited by British colonists at their respective locations— and they had one other essential characteristic that bound them within a most holy trinity: At various times the inhabitants of all three violently detested the inhabitants of at least one of the other two and would do all within their powers to thwart the ambitions of any who had the temerity not to be them.

 Albany, on the shores of King George Sound on the far south coast was the oldest British settlement in Western Australia and had a superb natural harbour.
 Firstly named Frederick-town, It predated the collection of shacks on the banks of the Swan River by at least three years, and for these two reasons alone, incurred the undying hatred of the citizens of Fremantle and Perth.

 Fremantle was the second settlement to be founded.
-A rocky headland surrounded by bleached white sand adjacent to the mouth of the Swan River and an absolutely useless port due to the stony bar that blocked the mouth of the Swan River (up unto the end of the nineteenth century).
-The adjacent was surrounded by hidden rocks and reefs, and exposed to the gales and cyclones that could sweep in from the Indian Ocean, summer or winter.
-Fremantle was the initial capital of James Stirling’s Swan River Colony, so significant capital works spending by the government was allocated to build a courthouse for a town, and by various grandees to construct fine stone houses on Cantonment street, so as to be near the seat of power in the land.
-Then Stirling decided on Perth as the site for his capital, and the money expended on the Fremantle Court building (now long demolished) meant that the actual capital would have to put up with a timber shack as its primary public building for many years to come, and the abandoned shells of the well-heeled’s mansions would grace the tiny town of Fremantle for many decades.
+A rocky headland surrounded by bleached white sand adjacent to the mouth of the Swan River and an absolutely useless port due to the stony bar that blocked the mouth of the river.
+The adjacent coast was fortressed by hidden rocks and reefs, and exposed to the gales and cyclones that could sweep in from the Indian Ocean, summer or winter.
+Fremantle was the initial capital for James Stirling’s Swan River Colony, so significant money was spent by the government to build a courthouse for the town, and by various grandees to erect fine stone houses on Cantonment street, so as to be near the seat of power in the land.
+Then Stirling decided on Perth as the site for his capital, and the resources expended on the Fremantle Court building (now long demolished) meant that the public building in Perth would have to be a timber shack for many years to come, and the abandoned shells of the well-heeled’s mansions would grace the tiny town of Fremantle for many decades afterwards.
 Thus the Fremantle — Perth rivalry was born.

 Perth came third.
 Located on the opposite side of the river from Fremantle, and wedged between a large hill, a loop in the river and swamps to the north, Perth was to be the capital only because the Governor said so.
 Fremantle frequently lobbied to have the seat of power transferred back to her sandy grasp,